-I turned around from my desk and let out that under-the-breath-kind-of-sigh as my eyes rolled up and over to him.
-I had things to do, and little interest in what he was saying.
-It was quite apparent to him too.
+I turned around from my desk and let out that under-the-breath-kind-of-sigh as my eyes rolled up and over to my husband.
+I had things to do and little interest in what he was saying.
+It was quite apparent to him, too.

 “Never mind.
 You’re obviously busy.”

 As he walked away from me, I sank further down in my chair realizing the moment he responded that I had made the wrong choice.

 “I’m sorry!
 I just have so much to do since I got home late…” My words faded into empty air as he had already started to retreat to the basement.

 I paced the kitchen with that punch in the gut lingering.